MarketSquare/robotframework-robocop/docs/including_rules.rst

 Ignore rule from source code
 ----------------------------

 Rules can be also disabled directly from Robot Framework code.
-It is similar to how # noqa comment works for most linters.
+It is similar to how :code:`# noqa` comment works for most linters.
 It is possible to disable rule for particular line or lines::